What to Serve with Caviar: Enjoy this Delicacy the Right Way

 If you’re having a special reception or dinner party, you may want to include caviar on your menu.
-We’ll show you how to serve caviar and give you an idea of caviar accompaniments.
+We’ll show you what to serve with caviar and give you an idea of caviar accompaniments.

 We’ll help you understand what to eat with caviar and the best crackers to serve with it.
 We’ll give you some great pairing ideas.

 If you’re a party guest, you’ll want to know how to eat caviar.